 In the storage of physical hard disk, you can choose dynamically allocated and click on next.

-After you choose the location and the size of the hard disk, you may click on create this would create virtual hard disk on the machine.
+After you choose the location and the hard disk size, you may click on create this would create a virtual hard disk on the machine.

-We have now created the Opnsense VM instance, lets go ahead and attach the ISO image to the VM instance so that it could use while it is booting up.
+We have now created the Opnsense VM instance.
+Let’s go ahead and attach the ISO image to the VM instance to boot from.